📢 Follow ST on Google News Click Here

 BharatPe - Future Goals

 BharatPe says that there will be rising demands of the shopkeepers, so, to develop their app further and to uplift its performance is their next plan.
 The company also disbursed around Rs 140 crore.
-The founder of the company said that there has been no development in the loan demand of the shopkeepers recently and so they plan to move forward with it and they think that rental payments and stocking up for inventory payments will soon rise.
+The founder of the company said that there has been no development in the loan demand of the shopkeepers recently so they plan to move forward with it and they think that rental payments and stocking up for inventory payments will soon rise.

 FAQs